stikadia/drupalmodules/README.md

 ### Description:
 Automatically logs out users after a specified period of inactivity.

+## Module 4: Content Export Import

+### Description:
+This versatile module empowers users to seamlessly manage their content within Drupal by facilitating both the EXPORT and IMPORT of data across various content types in CSV format.
+With robust capabilities, it enables users to efficiently add or update existing data, ensuring a streamlined workflow.
+Moreover, it provides comprehensive support for essential functionalities such as image and file UPLOAD, dynamic path UPDATES, taxonomy management, and SEO meta data enhancements.
+Whether it's enriching content or optimizing metadata, this module offers a comprehensive solution for content management within Drupal, empowering users to efficiently manage their digital assets with ease..

 ## Author

 These modules are authored and managed by Sharad Tikadia.